youssefadly237/vi-xournalpp/README.md

 ## Overview

+🚧 **Under active development, some features may not work as expected.**

 This is a modernized fork of the original vi-xournalpp plugin, refactored for Xournal++'s **nightly builds** using the new plugin API.
 The original plugin targets stable releases and relies on deprecated APIs